 Additional specific training around appropriate behaviour or gender reassignment may be necessary or advisable.
-Contact the ED&I team at equality@admin.cam.ac.uk for further information and guidance.
+Contact Miriam Lynn, Equality & Diversity Consultant at miriam.lynn@admin.cam.ac.uk for further information and guidance.

 E. Ceremonies and Certificates

 Some members of staff may be awarded degrees.
 The name used on degree ceremony programmes or the name that is read out during the degree ceremony should be agreed with the staff member.